Image

 Continuing employment after the practical/academic training period

 Federal regulations require that employment terminates at the conclusion of the authorized practical or academic training.
-However, students on an F-1 visa, or students on a J-1 visa who are not subject to a two-year home residency requirement, may continue to be employed, if they receive approval for a change in visa category-usually to H-1B.
+However, students on an F-1 visa, or students on a J-1 visa who are not subject to a two-year home residency requirement, may continue to be employed if they receive approval for a change in visa category—usually to H-1B.
 Students must have a minimum of a bachelor’s degree in order to qualify for H-1B status.

-Individuals may work in the U.S. for a maximum of six years under an H-1 B visa.
+Individuals may work in the U.S. for a maximum of six years under an H-1B visa.
 This visa is valid only for employment with the company that petitioned for them.
-They must re-apply to the BCIS if they wish to change employers.
-As soon as the initial job offer is made, they should petition for an H-1B visa if employment is likely to extend beyond the practical training period.
+Individuals must reapply to the BCIS if they wish to change employers.
+As soon as the initial job offer is made, employers should encourage candidates to petition for an H-1B visa if employment is likely to extend beyond the practical training period.